Daareyreg/ESPD-EDM/README.md

 The ESPD-EDM is made publicly available through GitHub.
 * To browse or access the model, there is no need to be registered in Github.
 * To create issues concerning the ESPD-EDM a GitHub registered user is needed.
+* To create issues concerning privacy of this branch made it only possible for users read only.